JorgeArevillca/tictactoe-dapp/README.md

 - Eventlistener API

 ## Known Problems
-- Sometimes Metamask [forgets about Event Logging (metamask-extension/#2393)](https://github.com/MetaMask/metamask-extension/issues/2393), if this happen the application will stop updating automatically and you need to refresh your browserpage, after every turn (and your opponents turn).
+- Sometimes Metamask [forgets about Event Logging (metamask-extension/#2393)](https://github.com/MetaMask/metamask-extension/issues/2393), if this happen the application will stop updating automatically and you need to refresh your browserpage after every turn (and your opponents turn).
 To fix this, restart your browser completely.
+If you're prompted to enter a password for metamask again, you did it right.
 - Starting a game is very expensive 🙈

 ## To Play